LunaLeguisamo/LunaLeguisamo/README.md

 - 👋 Hi, I’m @LunaLeguisamo
-- 👀 I’m interested in videogames
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine Learning at Holberton School
-- 💞️ I’m looking to collaborate on videogames developing
+- 💞️ I’m looking to collaborate on Artificial inteligence and backend developing
 - 📫 How to reach me Hublleur
 - 😄 Pronouns: She
-- ⚡ Fun fact: Otaku
+- ⚡ Fun fact: Resident Evil lover <3

 <!---
 LunaLeguisamo/LunaLeguisamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.